Van Slyke Castle Loop

 Restrooms:

-None at this or the nearby Lower lot on Skyline Drive (9/2021), and nothing passed on Skyline.
+Possibly a portable toilet, but none at this lot or the nearby Lower lot on Skyline Drive (9/2021).
+Nothing passed on Skyline.
 Various stores in Oakland, Wayne etc.

 Hike Directions: